 Earlier that year she had brought Hazel to the inaugural Women's March in Washington, D.C., both mother and daughter a little distraught after Hillary Clinton lost the 2016 presidential election.

-"I wanted her to feel like she still had a place in the world," Roberts told Winfrey in 2018, "that she could still believe in what she believed in, even though someone else was now president.
+"I wanted her to feel like she still had a place in the world," Roberts told Winfrey, "that she could still believe in what she believed in, even though someone else was now president.
 It was very powerful for me to have her in a way be my leader into this space of marching and participating in being a citizen of this country."

-Having lost her own father when she was just 9, Roberts has clearly relished watching her kids come into their own, cherishing all the moments, be they mundane ("I always loved back-to-school shopping, and I realize that I still love it!" she told People) or milestones.
+Having lost her own father when she was just 9, Roberts has clearly relished watching her kids come into their own, cherishing all the moments, be they mundane ("I always loved back-to-school shopping," she told People, "and I realize that I still love it!") or milestones.

 "There's no way to describe it without sounding sappy or ridiculous because everything in my mind ends with an exclamation point," she told InStyle.
 "And the thing is, we have these three human beings who are just a complete reflection of the affection we have for each other."